Entire functions with two radially distributed values: Sketch of the proof of Theorem

 We only indicate the construction of examples showing that Theorem~\ref{thm3} is best possible, as this construction is well-known, see for example \cite{Drasin}, where a similar construction was used for the first time.

 We fix $\rho\in (1/2,\infty)$ and construct a $\rho$-trigonometrically convex function $h$ such that the union of the even sectors coincides with the set

 and such that $h$ is trigonometric except at the arguments of some rays inside the odd sectors.
-If there are no rays of $A\cup B$ in the odd sectors at all, then $\rho$ must be an integer, and we just take $h$ to be of the form~(\ref{ord}) with $\gamma_j=\rho$.
+If there are no rays of $A\cup B$ in the odd sectors at all, then $\rho$ must be an integer, and we just take $h$ to be of the form $h(t)=\cos ( \rho ( t - t_0 ) )$, where $t_0$ is the argument of the bisector of one of the sectors.

 Then we discretize the Riesz mass of the subharmonic function

 as it is done in \cite{A}, and obtain an entire function $g$ with zeros on some rays $A\cup B$ which lie in the odd sectors, and such that